3 Ways to Do Assisted Pull Ups

 If you’re using a partner:

-Simply have your partner hold onto your legs or provide support under your feet as you pull yourself up.
+• Simply have your partner provide support under your feet as you pull yourself up.

 This method is great because your partner can adjust the level of assistance as you progress.